marisofie/epfl_ada_project/README.md

   - Finding of topics
   - Investigation on the use of health related terms and food related terms with respect to the distance to the sea
 - Applied marching learning (Ahmed)
+  - Building and testing models for predicting cases of food poisoning
   - Proof that the food poisonings are hard to predict

+  ### Other tasks
+  - Data Cleaning (Mariam, Ahmed, Mari Sofie and Jasmine)
+  - Code cleaning and representation/visualizations (Mari Sofie)

-  Realisation of data story by Marisofie
+  Realisation of data story by Mari Sofie and Mariam

-  Presentation by
+  Presentation by Jasmine and Mari Sofie

+  Poster by Ahmed

 # Dataframes